openedx/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 ======================================================

-To complete the integration between your Shibboleth system and Edge, send the following information to your institution's edX Partner Manager.
+To complete the integration between your Shibboleth system and Edge, send the following information to your institution's edX partner manager.

 * Metadata: The URL for your Shibboleth IdP metadata XML file.